 - Pediatric liver cancer

-- Pediatric nonalcoholic fatty liver disease, which results from fat buildup in the liver
+- Pediatric nonalcoholic fatty liver disease, in which fat builds up in the liver

 - Pediatric metabolic liver disease, a genetic disorder that affects the body’s metabolism